Anne Bradstreet: Life

 In 1650, Rev. John Woodbridge had The Tenth Muse Lately Sprung Up in America composed by "A Gentlewoman from Those Parts" published in London, making Anne the first female poet ever published in both England and the New World.
 On July 10, 1666, their North Andover family home burned (see "Works" below) in a fire that left the Bradstreets homeless and with few personal belongings.
 Recent archaeological excavation may have located the site of this homestead, which had been the subject of uncertainty over the centuries.
 By then, Anne's health was slowly failing.
 She suffered from tuberculosis and had to deal with the loss of cherished relatives.
 But her will remained strong and as a reflection of her religious devotion and knowledge of the Bible, she found peace in the firm belief that her daughter-in-law Mercy and her grandchildren were in heaven.

 Anne Bradstreet died on September 16, 1672, in North Andover, Massachusetts, at the age of 60.
 The precise location of her grave is uncertain but many historians believe her body is in the Old Burying Ground at Academy Road and Osgood Street in North Andover.
 In 1676, four years after the death of Anne, Simon Bradstreet married for a second time to a woman also named Anne (Gardiner).
 In 1697, Simon died and was buried in Salem.
 This area of the Merrimack Valley is today described as "The Valley of the Poets."

 A marker in the North Andover cemetery commemorates the 350th anniversary (2000) of the publishing of The Tenth Muse in London in 1650.
 That site and the Bradstreet Gate at Harvard, the memorial and pamphlets inside the Ipswich Public Library in Ipswich, MA, as well as the Bradstreet Kindergarten in North Andover may be the only places in America honoring her memory.
+The SS Anne Bradstreet, a Liberty Ship built in World War II, was named for her.